This post may contain affiliate links. See my affiliate disclosure policy.

 Freezer: Freeze in ice cube trays, then pop into a bag for grab-and-go portions.
 Perfect for drizzling or as a smoothie add-ins!

-Ways to Use Chamoy Sauce
+Ways to Use this Chamoy Recipe

 Best homemade chamoy sauce recipe in a large glass jar.